Is Your Business Ready for CMMC 2.0 Compliance Deadline?

 After the CMMC Third-Party Assessment Organization (C3PAO) submits the assessment, the Cybersecurity Maturity Model Certification Accreditation Body (CMMC-AB) reviews it and makes the final certification decision for your organization.

-Upon approval of the submitted assessment, the CMMC-AB notifies both your organization and the C3PAO.
-If everything goes well, your organization is awarded a three-year CMMC certification.
+Once the submitted evaluation is approved, the CMMC-AB informs both your organization and the C3PAO.
+If all goes according to plan, your organization will receive a CMMC certification valid for three years.

 CMMC 2.0 compliance is an ongoing process, and you must continue to monitor, assess, and update your cybersecurity posture to remain compliant with your designated CMMC level.